sciZer0/newdiscoveries/a/README.md

 Or in other words, we might also say that Effort with which Gravitational Force (Invisible Hand) is pushing downwards the 20 kg object is equal to <b>196</b> Newtons.

-In addition, we might note that during ANY second of this pushing (during ANY second of this free-falling) the value of Force is always the same, <b>196</b> Newtons.
+In addition, we might note that during ANY given second of this pushing (during ANY given second of this free-falling) the value of Force is always the same, <b>196</b> Newtons.

 But if a 50 kg object is free-falling downwards during 30 seconds,